Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

 \paragraph{Give-way maneuver synthesis for $\rho_2 - \rho_4$} For all give-way maneuvers, a significant change of orientation (i.e., $\Delta_\mathrm{large\_turn}$) is required so that other traffic participants can identify give-way maneuvers (see \cref{fig:encounter_situations}).
 For head-on and crossing encounters, the give-way vessel is always obliged to turn toward the right.
 For the overtake encounter, the suited turning direction depends on the orientation of the obstacle vessel, but this is not further specified in the \ac{colregs}.
-For our maneuver synthesis, we determine the suited turning direction based on the relative orientation between both vessels.
-In particular, if the orientation of the obstacle vessel is more to the right than the orientation of the ego vessel, the maneuver direction is to the left and otherwise to the right.
+For our maneuver synthesis, the turning direction is to the left if the orientation of the obstacle vessel is more to the right than the orientation of the ego vessel, and otherwise turning direction is to the right.

 Given the turning direction, we identify candidate actions, construct maneuvers based on them, and verify if a maneuver complies with the rules.
-Candidate actions lead to trajectories, which already fulfill the minimal turning requirements within the maneuver segment time $t_\mathrm{m}$.
-A maneuver is verified if there is no collision possible at the end of the maneuver and the occupancies of both vessels do not intersect:
+Candidate actions lead to trajectories that already fulfill the minimal turning requirement within the maneuver segment time $t_\mathrm{m}$.
+A maneuver is verified if the predicate $\mathrm{collision\_possible}$ is false at the end of the maneuver and the occupancies of both vessels do not intersect during the maneuver: